MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/Privacy-Guide.md

 People can control this setting in their Outlook settings.
 To show these signals in the sender’s mailbox, the “read” flag is copied within the Office 365 environment, and then delivered to the sender’s mailbox.

-## Manager assistant
+## Team catch-up feature

-The manager assistant feature of MyAnalytics provides managers with opportunities to connect with their team members.
-For information about using this feature, see [Manager assistant](../use/manager-assistant.md).
+MyAnalytics provides managers with opportunities to connect with their team members.
+For information about using this feature, see [Catch up with your team](../use/add-in.md#catch-up-with-your-team).

-### Manager assistant privacy
+### Privacy in team catch up

-The manager assistant feature provides managers with limited information.
+The team catch-up feature provides managers with limited information.

 Managers have access to:
  * Information taken from the manager's own Outlook mailbox.
 This includes past emails to and from direct reports and meeting invitations sent by or to direct reports.